-Professor Davis, Dean of the Frost School of Business Assistant Professors: Ristig, Ali, Chakraborty Lecturers: Cronin, Kuban, Littlejohn, Moore, Pierce Professor: Sikes Visiting Assistant: Johnson

-Professors Emeriti: Christensen, Hoaas, Morrill,

-Rankin Christensen, Wilcox
+Professor Davis, Dean of the Frost School of Business Assistant Professors: Ristig, Ali, Chakraborty, Krywaruczenko Lecturers: Cronin, Littlejohn, Moore, Moran, Pierce Visiting Assistant: Johnson Professors Emeriti: Christensen, Hoaas, Morrill, Rankin Christensen, Sikes, Wilcox

-Centenary College offers a Bachelor of Science in Business Administration, a Bachelor of Science in Accounting and a Bachelor of Arts in Economics.
+Centenary College offers a Bachelor of Science in Business Administration, a Bachelor of Science in Accounting, a Bachelor of Arts in Economics, and a Bachelor of Science in Sport Management.
 Business Administration students may also choose to participate in the Business/Foreign Language Coordinate Program.
 Minors are available in Accounting, Business Administration, and Economics.
-Business majors must choose one of the six concentrations offered: Commerce, Economic Policy, International Business, Investments, Leadership, Sports Management.
+Business majors must choose one of the six concentrations offered: Commerce, Economic Policy, International Business, Investments, Leadership, and Sports Management.
 Courses taken in the Business core do not count toward fulfillment of the Concentration.
 The Frost School of Business also offers a Master of Business Degree (M.B.A.).
 A separate catalogue contains information about the M.B.A. program, together with details concerning admission, expenses, degree requirements, and course of study.
 The M.B.A. catalogue may be obtained from the Frost School of Business or downloaded online at centenary.edu/mba.